 The Booking Process

-Securing me to photograph your wedding can be done in-person, or I can collect the information I need through email and you can sign the contract online, as well as make your first payment to secure the date.
+Securing me to photograph your wedding can be done in-person, or I can collect the information I need through email and you can sign the contract electronically, as well as make your first payment online to secure the date.
 I need some basic information (names, address, phone numbers, locations, etc.), package selection, and the start and end times of the wedding day coverage.
 If you are unsure of what package you want, you can just book the Basic Package to lock in the date, and upgrade later if you'd like.
 Similarly, if you are not yet sure about the timing of the wedding day, an estimate of the start/end times is fine for now.

 Engagement Portrait – Within 1-3 Months After Booking

 If you've chosen to do an engagement portrait session, this is usually done soon after booking, as these images are often needed for save-the-date cards.
 There are a few variables that can affect this timing though.
-First is weather, particularly if you've booked in June or July.
+First is weather, particularly if you've booked in late Spring or early Summer.
 While we can certainly do a portrait session in the Summer, it's best to wait for the milder and less humid weather of late September or October if possible.
 Likewise, if you've booked in March, April or May, you should try very hard to schedule the portrait as soon as possible, to take advantage of these more comfortable months.

 Another factor, specifically for couples having destination weddings in New Orleans, is that it's often convenient to schedule the portrait to coincide with a wedding-planning trip to the city (to visit with florists, bakeries, attend venue food tastings, etc.).
 If this is the case, please let me know before you have solidified your travel plans, just to be sure I have availability during your visit.